Ryujin517/Ryujin517.github.io/index.md

 ---
 layout: home
+title: Joven D. Silagan
 ---

-# Hello, I'm Joven 👋

-Welcome to my academic portfolio.
+# Hello, Welcome to my academic portfolio 👋

 I am a graduating student pursuing a Bachelor of Science in Applied Mathematics with interests in: